vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/vdoctl/vdoctl_status.md

-## vdoctl delete
+## vdoctl status

-Delete vSphere Kubernetes Driver Operator
+command to get VDO status

 ### Synopsis

-This command deletes the VDO deployment and associated artifacts from the cluster targeted by --kubeconfig flag or KUBECONFIG environment variable.
+This command helps to get the status of the configurations created by VDO.
-Currently, the command supports vanilla k8s cluster
+It includes brief detail about the status of CloudProvider and StorageProvider and Node details

 ```
-vdoctl delete [flags]
+vdoctl status [flags]
 ```

 ### Options

 ```
-  -h, --help   help for delete
+  -h, --help   help for status
 ```

 ### Options inherited from parent commands